 The CCP shall hold meetings at least once a month.
-When necessary or urgent, the Compliance Officer, or whoever replaces him or her, or the AMLU Management, may request that special meetings be held.
+When necessary or urgent, the Compliance Officer, or whoever replaces him or her, may request that special meetings be held.

-The AMLU, represented by the executive secretary of the Committee, prepares the agenda, including the Directors and Officers summonsed and the issues to be discussed.
-The decisions adopted are communicated to the Board of Directors of the Institution during its plenary meeting.
+The AMLU, represented by the executive secretary of the Committee, prepares the agenda, including the Directors and Officers summoned and the issues to be discussed.
+Decisions adopted are communicated to the Board of Directors of the Institution during its plenary meeting, upon approval by the CCP of the Minutes of the meeting held.

 4.2.2.
-COMMITTEE ON INFORMATION TECHNOLOGY (CIT)
+INFORMATION TECHNOLOGY COMMITTEE (ITC)

-The Committee on Information Technology (CIT) assists the Board of Directors in designing and implementing the information technology and related security strategies, including in this latter case the development of the proper infrastructure, in order to minimize losses that may occur due to weaknesses in the Bank security systems, and criminal, civil, commercial or any other type of liabilities, both of the Institution and its officers.
-In every case the guidelines, principles and policies designed and implemented by the Bank's top management are followed.
+The Information Technology Committee (hereinafter, the ITC) assists the Board of Directors in designing and implementing the information technology and related security strategies, including in this latter case the development of the proper infrastructure, in order to minimize losses that may occur due to weaknesses in the Bank security systems, and criminal, civil, commercial or any other type of liability, both of the Institution and its officers.
+In every case, the guidelines, principles and policies designed and implemented by the Bank's Top Management are followed.